apache/drill/contrib/native/client/readme.win.txt

         platform toolset is set to Windows7.1SDK)
     d) Build the protobuf project first (not the solution)
 	e) Build the solution!
+	f) If building the solution failed build once more and it will probabley build for the second time!!

 2.3 Zookeeper (3.4.6)
     a) Set the ZOOKEEPER_HOME environment variable